engrmahabub/wee/syntax/syntax.md

 Wee has 3 control flow statements { is, cycle, for }:

 **decision**
 A decision is based on logical expressions and keywords { is, no } and symbol "?".
-Logical expression must be enclosed in paranthesis () alwais.
+Logical expression must be enclosed in parenthesis () always.

 ```
 let a:= 10